Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Indirect pass-through to retail prices

-Here, $\Delta MW_{p,t-l}$ is the size of the minimum wage hike for wholesaler $p$; $\alpha_{r,p}$ is the average share of retailer $r$'s wholesale expenditures going to wholesaler $p$ from $t-4$ through $t-2$, i.e. in the months leading up to the hike; and $Bite_{k(p),t-l}$ is the minimum wage bite for the county $k$ that wholesaler $p$ is located in.\footnote{Note that a retailer and a wholesaler located in the same county will have different bites since bite is calculated at the industry subsector level.} Thus, the first term in equation \ref{eq:6} measures the average minimum wage hike for the set of wholesalers that retailer $r$ purchases from, while the second term measures the average bite for that same set of wholesalers.\footnote{One could instead directly interact wholesale expenditure share, hike size, and wholesaler bite as follows: $JB_{r,P,t-l} = \sum_{p = s}^{S} \alpha_{r,p} \Delta MW_{p,t-l} Bite_{k(p),t-l}$.
-Results are virtually identical under this definition of joint bite.
-However, the advantage of averaging before interacting (as in equation \ref{eq:6}) is that the coefficient $\psi_l$ can be interpreted as a pass-through elasticity.} It is worth emphasizing that $\alpha_{r,p}$ contains no time index and is therefore fixed for each retailer-event.
+Here, $\Delta MW_{p,t-l}$ is the size of the minimum wage hike for producer $p$; $\alpha_{r,p}$ is the average share of retailer $r$'s wholesale expenditures going to producer $p$ from $t-4$ through $t-2$, i.e. in the months leading up to the hike; and $Bite_{k(p),t-l}$ is the minimum wage bite for the industry-county $k$ that producer $p$ is located in.\footnote{Note that a retailer and a producer located in the same county will have different bites since they belong to different three-digit industries.} Thus, the first term in equation \ref{eq:6} measures the average minimum wage hike for the set of producers that retailer $r$ purchases from, while the second term measures the average bite for that same set of producers.\footnote{One could instead directly interact producer expenditure share, hike size, and producer bite as follows: $IB_{r,P,t-l} = \sum_{p = s}^{S} \alpha_{r,p} \Delta MW_{p,t-l} Bite_{k(p),t-l}$.
+Results are virtually identical under this definition of indirect bite.
+However, the advantage of averaging before interacting (as in equation \ref{eq:6}) is that the coefficient $\psi_l$ can be interpreted as a pass-through elasticity.} It is worth emphasizing that $\alpha_{r,p}$ contains no time index and is therefore fixed for each retailer-producer-event.
 In practice, retailers may react to the increase in wholesale prices by recalibrating their wholesale bundles (e.g. by substituting out of high pass-through products), in which case $\alpha_{r,p}$ would change from month to month.
 However, allowing $\alpha_{r,p}$ to vary within an event could result in reverse causality since a retailer's wholesale substitution patterns may reflect its own inflation.
 Defining $\alpha_{r,p}$ as the average expenditure share from $t-4$ through $t-2$ avoids this endogeneity, particularly since the results from the previous section indicate that wholesale price effects do not emerge until $t-1$.
 In other words, the expenditure shares $\alpha_{r,p}$ are based on a time frame prior to the emergence of the wholesale cost shock.